dooygoy/artwork/README.md

 This artwork repository contains some of the painings I made.
 I am a musician, educator and a programmer from Croatia inspired by meditation which deeply connects this work and my life.
+They were created during meditative states, and in post- meditative phase.
+I like to take time between each movement and observe my body energies during the work.
+There is no rushing just the pure intensity of each movement.

-I like to describe these paintings an energy fields, in which expressions do the subtle work of constantly shifting the image itself, making it a bit out of focus, which in turn induces a variety of feelings and images.
+I like to describe these paintings as energy fields, in which expressions do the subtle work of constantly shifting the image itself, making it a bit out of focus, which in turn induces a variety of feelings and images.
 Perspective may evolve over time and usually people that see these images observe